Faculty and students in the Department of Chemistry & Biochemistry pursue research that encompasses all areas of

 Department research focuses on the synthesis of new materials and characterization of the properties of materials.
-Several faculty focus on the synthesis and characterization of new materials, including hierarchically porous materials (Dr. Bakker), organic materials (Dr. Blackstock), polymeric materials (Dr. Rupar), spintronic materials (Dr. Gupta and Dr. Szulczewski), photovoltaic materials (Dr. Pan), molecular electronics (Dr. Metzger), and nanomaterials (Dr. Street), solid state materials (Dr. Allred).
+Several faculty focus on the synthesis and characterization of new materials, including hierarchically porous materials (Dr. Bakker), organic materials (Dr. Blackstock), spintronic materials (Dr. Szulczewski), photovoltaic materials (Dr. Pan), nanomaterials (Dr. Fedin and Dr. Street), materials for photophysics (Dr. Sun), and solid state materials (Dr. Allred).
 Department faculty also have strong capabilities in materials characterization using spectroscopic and surface analysis techniques (Dr. Ghosh, Dr. Pan, Dr. Street, and Dr. Szulczewski) and theoretical modeling (Dr. Dixon).

 Organic chemistry is the study of compounds derived from carbon.
 Organic chemicals make up nearly everything around us, including medicines, food, plastics, electronics, clothing, and all life.
 Organic chemists seek to understand the structure of organic molecules, design new methods to prepare new organic structures, and apply organic compounds to scientific challenges of all types.

 Organic chemistry research at The University of Alabama primarily focuses on the synthesis of new molecules and their applications.
 Dr. Snowden explores methods to synthesize organic molecules derived from nature or with applications in medicine.
 Dr. Blackstock’s research is focused on synthesizing novel organic materials with applications in electron transport, charge storage, and switchable devices.